gatsbyjs/gatsby/docs/blog/2017-11-09-why-i-created-my-blog-with-gatsby-and-contentful/index.md

 Personally, however, I found the idea of maintaining a CMS server and a database just for my simple blog not very appealing.
-Yes, our decoupled architecture means that if our CMS server or database ever goes down our static front end won't be affected at all, but we still need to pay to have that CMS server up and running listening for requests -- which won't be that many -- and we still need to spend some time securing that MySQL database.
+Yes, our decoupled architecture means that if our CMS server or database ever goes down our static frontend won't be affected at all, but we still need to pay to have that CMS server up and running listening for requests -- which won't be that many -- and we still need to spend some time securing that MySQL database.
 Being a "Serverless"